isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-09-11-post-Bang Kwang.md

 <section>
 	<h4>Propagation:</h4>
-	<p>This vine can be grown via seeds.
+		<p>This vine can be grown via <a href="/page-index/horticulture-techniques/propagating-by-seed/">seeds</a>.
 Seeds can be taken from mature fruit for immediate planting.</p>
 	<br>
 </section>

 <section>
 	<h4>Common problems &amp; solutions:</h4>
-	<p>Aphids, mealy bugs, and spider mites often infest the plant if it is sickly or overgrown.
-Prune off the infested parts, or apply horticultural oils like neem oil and white summer oil to suffocate the remaining pests.
-Regularly prune the plant to allow light and air to reach throughout the plant, and check the plant for underlying problems like root rot, lack of sunlight, and nutrient deficiencies.</p>
-	<p>Whiteflies can infest the plant and lay eggs under its leaves.
-Remove affected plant parts and catch remaining adults with yellow sticky paper or treat them with citrus spray.</p>
+	<p><a href="/page-index/pests/aphids/">Aphids</a>, <a href="/page-index/pests/mealy-bugs/">Mealy Bugs</a>, <a href="/page-index/pests/whiteflies/">Whiteflies</a>, and <a href="/page-index/pests/spider-mites/">spider mites</a> often infest the plant if it has <a href="/page-index/plant-problems/wilting/">wilted from heat stress</a> or is overgrown. <a href="/horticulture-techniques/pest-control/">Mechanical pest control</a> methods like <a href="/page-index/horticulture-techniques/pruning/">pruning</a> the infested parts are the best methods for managing these pests.</p>
-	<p>Wilting leaves during hot weather is a sign of heat stress.
+	<p><a href="/page-index/plant-problems/wilting/">Wilting</a> leaves during hot weather is a sign of heat stress.
 Increase the number of times the plant is watered daily, and apply mulch at the base to prevent water loss.</p>
 	<br>
 </section>